alberdev/GridTimerView/README.md

 ### UIView in your xib / storyboard

-Add a `UIView` in the xib you want to place GridTimerView.
+Add a `UIView` in the xib where you want to place GridTimerView.
 Then you have to input the class name in the view, you can change this in the identity inspector of the interface builder.
-Remember to input `GridTimerView`in both (Class & Module)
+Remember to input `GridTimerView` in both (Class & Module)

 <img src="https://raw.githubusercontent.com/alberdev/GridTimerView/master/Images/screenshot_1.png" alt="Screenshot 1" style="margin: auto" />